ehsong/ehsong.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
 I am a Ph.D.
 Candidate at Department of Political Science, Stanford University.
-I have interests in research with regional focus on China and East Asia (South and North Korea), with particular focus on topics of comparative politics - non-state service provision, political violence, and political institutions in authoritarian states.
-I am currently finishing my dissertation project "NGOs, the State, and Services in Reform China", which is composed of essays on the causes and consequences of China's promotion of non-governmental organizations for provision of public and social services.
+I am currently finishing my dissertation project *NGOs, the State, and Services in Reform China*, which consists of essays on China's state-led initiatives to use civil society and NGOs to provide social services at the grassroots and resolve social discontent.
+My research was funded by Freeman Spogli Institute for International Studies at Stanford and Center for Philanthropy and Civil Society at Stanford.
+In 2018-9 period, I was as predoctoral fellow at School of Social Development and Public Policy at Fudan University.

 For more information on my dissertation project, please see [here](/dissertation/).
-My research was funded by Freeman Spogli Institute for International Studies at Stanford and Center for Philanthropy and Civil Society at Stanford.

-Before coming to Stanford, I obtained B.A. in Political Science and Economics at Korea University in Seoul, South Korea.
-I was born in South Korea and grew up in between Busan, South Korea and Cambridge, Massachusetts.
+Besides the dissertation project, I have research interests in non-state service provision, political violence, and political institutions in authoritarian states with regional focus on China and East Asia (South and North Korea).